rbnhmll/vue-workshop/vueJS_workshop.md

 }
 ```

 Now we need a way to get this information from the `input[type="search"]`, and save it to our `q` property for use later.

 But!
-At the same time, if we have a property saved in our data object already, we want to make sure that we update the input to reflect that data.
+At the same time, if we have a property saved in our data `Object` already, we want to make sure that we update the input to reflect that data.
 The simplest way to achieve this is using two-way data minding with `v-model`

 ```html
 <form>